Integrated Order Management: The Key to Efficiency in IBM Maximo

 Closure and Analysis: Once completed, orders are closed and analyzed for continuous improvement.

 An integrated management system combines multiple processes and tools into a single, unified platform.
-Instead of juggling separate software for inventory, work orders, and procurement, everything talks to each other seamlessly.
+Instead of juggling separate software for inventory, work orders, and procurement, everything communicates seamlessly.

 In the context of order management, this means: